kiegroup/github-action-build-chain/README.md

 docker build .
 ```

-In case you want to build it for a different openjdk version you just specify a `--build-arg INPUT_OPENJDKVERSION` argument
+In case you want to build it for a different openjdk version you just specify a `--build-arg OPENJDK_VERSION` argument

 ```
-docker build --build-arg INPUT_OPENJDKVERSION=11 .
+docker build --build-arg OPENJDK_VERSION=11 .
 ```

 ## Testing